ASRS Comparative Report 6-18 Years (DSM V)

 - Attention (ASRS [6–18 Years] only)

 The ASRS was standardised on 2,560 non-clinical cases from across the United States.
-The standardisation included 640 cases for the ASRS (2 to 5 Years) with 320 parent and 320 teacher forms.
-Additionally, it included 1,920 cases for the ASRS (6 to 18 Years), with 960 parent and 960 teacher forms.
+The standardisation included 640 cases for the ASRS (2 to 5 Years) with 320 parent and 320 teacher reports.
+Additionally, it included 1,920 cases for the ASRS (6 to 18 Years), with 960 parent and 960 teacher reports.
 Over 1,200 clinical cases were also collected.
 The disorders in the clinical sample include: Autism Spectrum Disorder (Autism, Asperger's, Pervasive Developmental Disorder -Not Otherwise Specified)

 - Attention-Deficit/Hyperactivity Disorder